michelezedda/ian-wasserman-portfolio/README.md

 Ian Wasserman Portfolio - An Engineering Portfolio

 ## Sections
-- Homepage: A brief introduction about Ian, a way to connect with him and buttons ;
+- Homepage: Discover Ian's story in a brief introduction, connect with him directly, and explore is educational journey and projects;
 - Projects page: A collection of his projects with descriptions and clickable links;
 - Education page: Delve into Ian's educational journey, highlighting his academic achievements, courses, and certifications.